fbarenys/alphafold_MSA/README.md

 ### Installation guide

-This installation guide was extracted from https://github.com/kalininalab/alphafold_non_docker, and modified to adapt it to out purpose.
+This installation guide was extracted from https://github.com/kalininalab/alphafold_non_docker, and modified to adapt it to our purpose.

-First Miniconda should be installed as new en- vironment to run the program has to be created (recommended).
+First Miniconda should be installed and a new environment has to be created to run the program(recommended).

 ```{bash}
 conda create −−name alphafold python==3.8